Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category: Background on Fukaya categories

 \subsection{Reminders and remarks on Fukaya categories and related homological algebra}

 In this section, we will recall the basics of Fukaya categories and related homological algebra, and we will explain some of our conventions.
-Throughout the paper $\Lambda$ denotes the Novikov field with rational coefficients and real exponents, i.e. $\Lambda=\bQ((T^\bR))$.
+Throughout the paper, $\Lambda$ denotes the Novikov field with rational coefficients and real exponents, i.e. $\Lambda=\bQ((T^\bR))$.

-Let $L_1,\dots, L_m\subset M$ be monotone Lagrangians with minimal Maslov number $3$ that are oriented and equipped with $Spin$-structures.
-Assume $L_i$ are pairwise transverse.
+Let $L_1,\dots, L_m\subset M$ be monotone Lagrangians with minimal Maslov number at least $3$ that are oriented and equipped with $Spin$-structures.
+Assume that the Lagrangians $L_i$ are pairwise transverse.
 To define the Fukaya category whose objects are given by $L_1,\dots, L_m$, one counts marked holomorphic discs.
 More precisely, define